GetWellClinic/ai-moa/docs/troubleshooting.md

 2. Verify that all required environment variables are set.
 3. Ensure that the necessary ports are available and not in use by other services.

+## Task Persistence Issues

+### Problem: Tasks are lost when the application restarts

+This is expected behavior with the current in-memory Huey configuration.
+If task persistence across restarts is required, consider configuring Huey with Redis or SQLite backend.

 ## Debugging Tips

 1. Enable debug logging by setting the log level to DEBUG in `config.yaml`.